Angela Merkel and Boris Johnson: too different for personal warmth | DW | 01.07.2021

 Usherwood and Hoyer differ somewhat on what might lie in store for Britain and Germany after Merkel's departure.
 Both are quick to stress how "all the major parties have pro-EU leanings and will endeavor to protect the Common Market against British competition," suggesting no sea change in position in Berlin.

-However, Hoyer raises a prospect that could be music to Johnson's ears, a common theme of the Brexit campaign itself that is yet to materialize.
+However, Hoyer raises a prospect that could be music to Johnson's ears; one that was a common theme of the Brexit campaign itself but has yet to materialize.

 Usherwood, on the other hand, describes "the notion that German car manufacturers were going to sort out the EU" as "naive to the point of ridiculousness on the part of the British" from the outset.

 He also cautions that Britain might expect too much change when Merkel relinquishes the keys to the chancellery, forgetting how constrained German leaders typically are by both coalition government and the federal system.
-Whether Armin Laschet, Annalena Baerbock, or even Olaf Scholz should take up the baton, one thing seems certain, their personas will not clash quite so obviously as Merkel's and Johnson's do.
+Whether Armin Laschet, Annalena Baerbock, or even Olaf Scholz should take up the baton, one thing seems certain: Their personas would not clash quite so obviously as Merkel's and Johnson's do.

 The German chancellor has pledged to "not let Ireland down" during the Brexit talks as the deadline for a breakthrough — set by Boris Johnson — draws closer.
 Paris warned that "no deal" was a very real and likely option.